 Our Pupil Premium Policy states that PPF must be used to support those pupils for whom the grant is eligible.
 However, it is difficult to spend PPF on the improvement of teaching and learning without benefits impacting on other pupils.
 Additionally, it is morally difficult to exclude a child who is not on FSM from accessing any initiatives if they could clearly benefit from them.
 However, we are also clear in the way that interventions are targeted to ensure FSM pupils benefit from PPF.
 Research published by the DfE suggests that nationally, 14% of families entitled to FSM are not claiming them and this figure rises to 25% in the South East.
 Recent correspondence to schools from Her Majesty’s Inspectorate (HMI) advises that as long as schools can show they have narrowed the gap between eligible pupils and others and that PPF has contributed to this, then the PPF may also have an impact on non-eligible pupils.

-Click Here to download the complete Pupil Premium Report - Pupil Premium Report 2016.pdf
+Click Here to download the complete Pupil Premium Report - Pupil Premium report Summer 1 2017.pdf